 When using energy drinks, it’s difficult to know exactly how much caffeine you’re ingesting, and extremely high doses of caffeine can be toxic.
 They’re especially dangerous when mixed with drugs or alcohol.
 In 2011, more than 20,000 people went to the emergency room because of energy drinks.

 4. Take a nap

 Taking a series of small naps throughout the night may help you stay alert.
 Although it’s not equal to a full night’s sleep, short naps can be restorative.
-Most studies on night-shift workers find that naps reduce sleepiness and improve performance.
+Most on night-shift workers find that naps reduce sleepiness and improve performance.

 Try to catch 15 to 20 minutes of sleep during a break.
 If you’re driving through the night, pull into a rest stop for a quick nap.

 Daily exercise helps you maintain a healthy sleep schedule, but experts recommend avoiding exercise late at night, if you want to sleep well at night.
 That’s because your body produces a lot of energy when you exercise, which can keep you awake.

 If you’re trying to stay up all night, try 30 to 40 minutes of aerobic exercise.
 If you don’t want to exercise, try getting up and moving around.
 Pace back and forth for 10 minutes, take a walk outside, or do a few jumping jacks.

 Darkness cues your body to release melatonin, a hormone that makes you feel sleepy.
 One study found that using bright lights at night and creating darkness during the day can help night-shift workers reset their circadian rhythms.

 Find a lamp that can distribute light widely throughout the room.
 Look for an LED bulb that can simulate sunlight.
 This should help you stay awake longer.